 The provision of accessible student transportation services will include the development of an individual school transportation plan for each student who has a disability that affects their transportation to and from school, from school to school and field trips.
-The plan will be developed by the Board's Special Education Services, in collaboration with the Transportation Provider, and in consultation with the student's parents/guardians and home school staff.
+The plan will be developed by the Board's Student Support department, in collaboration with transportation provider(s), and in consultation with the student's parents/guardians and home school staff.